 How to Count breaths?

 During the first in-breath, feel the coolness inside the nose.
 During the out-breath, slowly and silently repeat the number ‘one – one – one’.
 During the next in-breath, feel the coolness inside the nose.
 During the out-breath, repeat ‘two – two – two’.
 During the next in-breath, feel the coolness inside the nose.
 During the out-breath, repeat ‘three – three – three’.
+After completing three breaths, start counting them from ‘one-one-one’ again, without going to ‘four’.
+Continue counting the breaths in sets of three, as long as you like.
 Why we repeat the number is explained at (1).

 Start with any one hand, say the left hand.
 Gently flex the little finger.
 Count three breaths as explained above.
 Release the little finger.